Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Method

 - `.sliceItem(slice: Consumer<ItemBuilder>)`{: .language-javascript }: Sets the properties of the cheese wheel's slice item
-- `.freshInsideTexture(tex: string)`{: .language-javascript }: Sets the inside texture when the cheese is fresh
+- `.freshInsideTexture(tex: String)`{: .language-javascript }: Sets the inside texture when the cheese is fresh
-- `.agedInsideTexture(tex: string)`{: .language-javascript }: Sets the inside texture when the cheese is aged
+- `.agedInsideTexture(tex: String)`{: .language-javascript }: Sets the inside texture when the cheese is aged
-- `.vintageInsideTexture(tex: string)`{: .language-javascript }: Sets the inside texture when the cheese is vintage
+- `.vintageInsideTexture(tex: String)`{: .language-javascript }: Sets the inside texture when the cheese is vintage

 #### Example